 Professor Lambert received a Ph.D. in Comparative Literature and Critical Theory from University of California at Irvine under the direction of the late-French philosopher Jacques Derrida and literary theorist Gabriele Schwab.
-Between 1984 and 1987, he was a Fellow in the Center for Hermeneutic Studies at the Graduate Theological Union, where he completed a Masters program in Theology and Literature, and graduate studies in French and Comparative Literature at the University of California, Berkeley.
+Previously, between 1983 and 1987, he was a Fellow in the Center for Hermeneutic Studies at the Graduate Theological Union, where he completed a Masters program in Theology and Literature, and graduate studies in French and Comparative Literature at the University of California, Berkeley.

 In 1996, Professor Lambert joined the Department of English at Syracuse University and was later appointed as Chair in 2005, before leaving the department in 2008 to become the founding director of The SU Humanities Center.
-Since 2008, Lambert has also served as Lead Investigator and Director of the Central New York Humanities Corridor, a collaborative research network between Syracuse University, Cornell University, and University of Rochester, and the NY6 Liberal Arts Consortium which has been generously supported by three consecutive awards totaling over 5.5 million dollars by the Andrew W. Mellon Foundation.
+Since 2008, he has also served as Principal Investigator and Director of the Central New York Humanities Corridor, a regional collaborative research network between Syracuse University, Cornell University, the University of Rochester, and the NY6 Liberal Arts Consortium which has been generously supported by three consecutive awards from the Andrew W. Mellon Foundation totaling over 5.5 million dollars.

 Author of eleven books and critical editions, and well over fifty articles in journals and critical editions, Professor Lambert is internationally renowned for his scholarly writings on critical theory and film, the contemporary university, Baroque and Neo-Baroque cultural history, and; especially for his work on the philosophers Gilles Deleuze and Jacques Derrida.
 He has lectured internationally and was recently invited as a Visiting Distinguished Professor at Utrecht University, the Netherlands, Ewha University, Seoul National University, and in 2010 was appointed as the BK21 Distinguished Visiting Scholar at Sungkyunkwan University, South Korea.